jcwolfaws/amazon-gamelift-toolkit/building-gamelift-server-sdk-for-unreal-engine-and-amazon-linux/README.md

             ServerParametersForAnywhere.m_processId = TCHAR_TO_UTF8(*ProcessId);
         }
 ```
 13. Package the project for Linux.
-In the Editor select “Platforms”, then select “Linux” and select your Server build target.
-Then select “Package project”
+In the Editor select "Platforms", then select "Linux" and select your Server build target.
+Configure the target architecture for x86_64 or ARM64 as needed.
+Then select "Package project"
-14. Once it’s packaged, copy the files `libcrypto.so-.1.1` and `libssl.so.1.1` to your package folder under `<YOURGAME>/Binaries/Linux`
+14. Once it's packaged, copy the architecture-appropriate files `libcrypto.so-.1.1` and `libssl.so.1.1` to your package folder under `<YOURGAME>/Binaries/Linux`
 15. Create an install.sh file in the root of the build.
 Replace `<YOURGAME>`  and `<YOURGAMEBINARY>` with the correct folder and binary name.
-Make sure you have Unix line endings in the script by following a guide like this one if you’re creating on Windows.
+Make sure you have Unix line endings in the script by following a guide like this one if you're creating on Windows.
 ```bash
 #!/bin/bash